curl/everything-curl/internals.md

    currently working on this connection.
 A single connection can be reused over time by several transfers (and thus easy handles) and a single connection can also be used by several easy handles simultaneously when multiplexed connections are used.
-When muliplexing are used, the `conn->data` pointer has to be updated accordingly quite frequently.
+When multiplexing are used, the `conn->data` pointer has to be updated accordingly quite frequently.

  - `result` is the usual name we use for a `CURLcode` variable to hold the